getsentry/script-runner/README.md

 ## Development

-- Run `make develop`.
+- Run `make devserver`.
 The application will run on combined mode on `http://127.0.0.1:5000`

 - If you want UI hot reloading, you have to run the vite server separately.
 - Navigate to the frontend directory: